GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/07.361-370/10.Fling-Out-the-Banner!/docs.md

 ---
+title: |
-title: 370.
-Fling Out the Banner!
+    370. Fling Out the Banner! - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 370.
+Fling Out the Banner!.
+Fling out the banner!  let it float Skyward and seaward, high and wide; Our glory only in the cross; Our only hope, the Crucified.
+    keywords:  |
-    keywords: Christ in Song, Fling Out the Banner!, Fling out the banner!,
+        Christ in Song, adventhymnals, advent hymnals, Fling Out the Banner!, Fling out the banner!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 370. FLING OUT THE BANNER!
+####  Christ in Song,

 ```txt
 1.